-Once again the Inverloch Classic Wooden Dinghy Regatta hosted by the SGYC and with the assistance of local service clubs, community groups and our sponsors, will return in February 2022 after missing out this year.
+The Inverloch Classic Wooden Dinghy Regatta hosted by the SGYC and with the assistance of local service clubs, community groups and our sponsors, will return in February 2022 after missing out this year.
 A new date, the 19th and 20th February heralds a renewed focus on the joy of sailing these classic dinghies on Anderson Inlet.
 In what will be its 7th year, the purpose of the regatta is for owner/sailors to get these boats on the water and to display to the public the variety of timber dinghies that were once common along Victorian beaches but are now quite rare.
 Details for the 2020 event are being prepared and entries will open mid-December 2021 with NOR and other documentation available on this site over the next few weeks.

 Classic Wooden Boats

 The Inverloch Inverloch Classic Wooden Dinghy Regatta focuses on timber racing dinghies of the era of around, but not limited to 1940-

 The Moth, which is now sailed around the world, is of special interest because the Moth class originated in Inverloch.
 Len Morris built the first boat and it is on display in a yacht club at Albert Park Lake.